White Ginger Lily with Slugs and Snails? Rare but Treatable

 - β Use drip irrigation instead of overhead watering

-π± Care Guide: White Ginger Lily
+π± How to Care for White Ginger Lily to Prevent Slugs and Snails?

 π§ How to Water